Superga (brand): History

 In 2012 the women launched a collection of Superga shoes as a collaboration with their luxe ready-to-wear line, The Row, in conjunction with the opening of a Superga Store in New York City.

 Styles

 Superga now offers a wide range of colors, fabrics, and prints each season for women, men, and kids.
 Apart from the original Superga Vulcanized and Sport lines or "2750 Cotu Classic", the collections include Superga City leather and Superga Country rubber rain and outerwear boots.
-Superga’s Cotu Classics gained additional popularity after being worn by Kate Middleton, the Duchess of Cambridge.
+Superga’s Cotu Classics gained additional popularity after being worn by Catherine, Princess of Wales.

 Stores

 Superga has stores in the United States, Europe, South America, Asia and South Africa, and online stores along with direct selling on www.Superga.co.uk, www.Superga.com, and www.Superga-USA.com.
 Superga opened its first store in the United Kingdom in Covent Garden in June 2011.
 Followed by its first US store in the Soho neighborhood of NYC in May 2012 and in 2015 the first store of South America in Chile.
 Superga wholesales through premium department stores, specialty retailers in other countries.